priyanshu-samal/sangeet/README.md

+# IMPORTANT DIAGNOSTIC NOTE (Please Read!)

+**If you are seeing this message, it means this file was successfully updated by the Gemini agent.
+The persistent diagram rendering error you are reporting is very likely due to a cache on your browser or local machine.
+Please try a hard refresh (Ctrl+F5 or Cmd+Shift+R) or view the file in a different browser or incognito window.**

+---

 # 🚀 Sangeet: Your Next-Gen Microservices Music Streaming Platform 🚀

 Welcome to **Sangeet**!
 This project is a deep dive into building a scalable, resilient, and feature-rich music streaming platform using a microservices architecture, just like Spotify.
 We're crafting a digital audio experience where every component works harmoniously yet independently, ensuring a robust and dynamic user experience.